linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/04 Chapter 4.md

 Table 4.8: Yield Spread

 Column F is the coupon present value (including principal) and column E is recovery value.
-The total is  $100\%$ .
-Similarly, columns H and I are survival and recovery values respectively and also sum to  $100\%$ .
+The total is $100\%$.
+Similarly, columns H and I are survival and recovery values respectively and also sum to $100\%$.
 Hence $\lambda = 0.0149$ and $\lambda = 0.0330$ are the two intensity values in the Poisson process.

 Note that as default likelihoods go up, the survival value goes down but the recovery value goes up.
 Hence there is a tradeoff between the two values.
 See Figure 4.3.
 The net result is going down.
 This is because the sensitivity of the survival value with respect to intensity is higher than that of the default value.

 The yields of the two bonds are $6\%$ and $7\%$ respectively because they are both priced at par (otherwise, we need to solve for the yields using the semi-annual formula in Chapter 1).
 And hence the yield spreads are $1\%$ and $2\%$ respectively.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/7d6d57008c6e605e2c416cb77d8a4eff936413e5b89a7ed15c300cf9bf8fdf4c.jpg)
 Figure 4.3: Survival and Recovery (Default) Value

-# 4.4.2 Par Spread
+### 4.4.2 Par Spread

 The above example is par spread since the bonds are evaluated at issuance so at par.
 On any trading day, bond prices are above (premium) or below (discount) par.
-And we need to use yearfraction to discount.
+And we need to use year fraction to discount.

 <SeeExcel>